Skip to main content

 generatePasswordResetTokenPOST: async function (input) {

-let emailOrUsername = input.formFields.find(i => i.id === "email")!.value;
+let emailOrUsername = input.formFields.find(i => i.id === "email")!.value as string;

 if (isInputEmail(emailOrUsername)) {